Merry Christmas around the world

 The United States

 In 1621, after a hard and devastating first year in the New World the Pilgrim's fall harvest was very successful and plentiful.
-There was corn, fruits, vegetables, along with fish which was packed in
+There was corn, fruits, vegetables, along with fish which was packed in salt, and meat that was smoke cured over fires.
+They found they had enough food to put away for the winter.

 The Pilgrims had beaten the odds.
 They built homes in the wilderness, they raised enough crops to keep them alive during the long coming winter, and they were at peace with their Indian neighbors.
 Their Governor, William Bradford, proclaimed a day of thanksgiving that was to be shared by all the colonists and the neighboring Native American Indians.